lucascicco/lucascicco/README.md

 - :blue_book: Information System Student;
 - 💻 I’m currently looking for a job or internship;
-- 🌱 I’m currently learning and focusing on flutter;
+- 🌱 I’m currently learning and focusing on Flutter;
 - 💬 Ask me about anything, I am happy to help;

 - 📫 How to reach me: lucasvitorx1@gmail.com;